7D2DMods/NPCs/Mods/Blooms_AnimalHusbandry/ReadMe.md

 Breeding
 -------------------
-Breeding is handled through buffs.
+Breeding is handled throuhgh a buffs.
 For breeding to be successful, there needs to be a Male and Female version of the same animal, and they need to share the same faction.

 When the adults recieve the buffAnimalAdult buff, they'll be affected by one of two effect groups, depending on their gender: